osohq/oso/docs/content/python/getting-started/quickstart/index.md

 authorization logic for role-based access control based on the data we provide in `actor_role` and `resource`.

-An `actor_role` rule expresses the relationship between an actor and a role object of the form `{name: "the-role-name", resource: TheResourceObject}`.
+An `actor_role` rule looks up role objects that are associated with an actor.
+Role objects are of the form `{name: "the-role-name", resource: TheResourceObject}`.
-The `is_allowed` call in your Python code will look up this rule, so this is required.
+The Oso builtin roles will look up this rule, so this is required.

-A _resource_ rule governs access to a specific resource in your app — for instance, a page, an object, a route, or a database entry.
+A `resource` rule governs access to a specific resource in your app — for instance, a page, an object, a route, or a database entry.
 Here, there are two possible actions that can be done to a `Page`: `"read"` and `"write"`.
 Users can read, but not write, to a `Page`.
 Admins are allowed to write to a `Page`.